-So, this recipe is either going to not get any views because no one wants a Chocolate Chip Crinkle Cookie – or it’s going viral.
+So, this recipe is either going to not get any views because no one wants a Chocolate Chip Crinkle Cookie – or it's going viral.
 I hope the latter, because these Chocolate Chip Crinkle Cookies are insanely good!
 They are soft, chewy, full of mini chocolate chips, and coated in that extra sweet powdered sugar.
-Delaney is obsessed with them, and if you know Delaney, you know he’s so picky and very critical of the things I make, haha.
+Delaney is obsessed with them, and if you know Delaney, you know he's so picky and very critical of the things I make.
+And if it's really good, he says don't share – like he did with these!

 Ingredients for Chocolate Chip Crinkle Cookies